The Bed Bath & Beyond home-goods chain isn’t kidding about the “beyond” part of its name.

 Bed Bath & Beyond doesn’t have as many pet supplies as the warehouse-size pet store chains.
 You won’t be buying dog food or cat litter here.
 But doggone it, I’m impressed with BB&B’s carefully curated pet products.

 There’s shelf after shelf of catnip treats for cats and teeth-cleaning snacks for dogs.
 They’ve also got cozy pet beds, and the quality is paw-some, too.

 Few people would think of going to Bed Bath & Beyond for trip souvenirs, but here’s a surprising tip: The stores I’ve visited make an effort to stock regional-pride and sports-team memorabilia.

-We’ve been hosting Thanksgiving dinner for a half-dozen years now.
+We’ve been hosting Thanksgiving dinner for years now.
 When we’re short an accessory for the holiday table, it’s over the river and through the woods to BB&B we go.